As an Amazon Associate I earn from qualifying purchases.

 I absolutely adore this cookie recipe because it’s unfussy and it doesn’t require any chilling.
 The ingredients are simple, and since we don’t have to chill it, this batter becomes a drop cookie in no time.

 I baked these butterscotch chip cookies on a Monday night, fully prepared to send 12 of them to my son’s preschool class for his Thanksgiving party and to keep the other 12 (I doubled the batch!) to photograph while he was at school on Tuesday, and let me just tell you…

 I had a HECK of a time trying not to eat them before I took pictures.
 And I will fully admit to bribing son #2 with one of these homemade butterscotch cookies (broken into about 10 pieces because I’m no dummy!) to sit still while I took the pictures.

 I got many signs of “more” while he was still processing the bite before.
 And this kid is totally not a sweet-tooth kind of kid!

 I absolutely cannot blame him.

-They’re crunchy on the edges, soft and buttery in the middles, and there are approximately one billion butterscotch chips per bite, so I mean… Hi, hello, you need these cookies.
+They’re crunchy on the edges, soft and buttery in the middles, and there are approximately one billion butterscotch chips per bite, so I mean… Hi, hello, you need these butterscotch chip cookies.